jh85/atraingo/README.md

 # A-Train Go

-A 2D browser-based railway simulation game with JRPG (Dragon Warrior) visual style.
-Build tracks, place stations, buy trains, and manage a railway network on a procedurally generated 1000x1000 tile map.
+A 2D browser-based railway simulation game with an old visual style.
+Build tracks, place stations, buy trains, and manage a railway network on a 1000x1000 tile map.

 ## Getting Started